Understanding Cochlear Implants

-For people with severe hearing impairment, cochlear implants can be dramatically life-changing.
+For people with serious hearing issues, cochlear implants can really be life changing.
 But the results aren't the same for everyone.
 Some people benefit more than others.
 Here are some of the advantages:

 ability to understand speech at a nearly normal level

 watching TV becomes easier